turbot/tailpipe-mod-apache-access-log-detections/dashboards/docs/activity_dashboard.md

 - Which browsers and tools are accessing the server?
 - Which client IPs are generating the most traffic?
 - Which URIs are most frequently requested?
-- Which endpoints have the slowest response times?
+- Which paths have the most successful requests?
-- Which paths are generating the most client errors?
+- Which paths are generating the most errors?